 You can place a bookmark by clicking on the bookmark icon or use CTRL + B, CTRL + T.

 To create or remove a bookmark using the Text Editor toolbar:

 To move to a bookmarked line:

-You can turn View White Space and Word Wrap modes on or off by selecting corresponding commands from the Advanced submenu of the Edit menu.
+You can turn View White Space and Word Wrap modes on or off by selecting the corresponding commands on the Advanced submenu of the Edit menu.

 View White Space mode displays spaces and tab characters.

 Word Wrap automatically displays any portion of a line that extends horizontally beyond the viewable editor area on the next line.

 The Editor provides a text indenting functionality.
 You can set the indent at some line, thus, when you press ENTER, this indent is set at the next line.
 To change line indenting, use Increase Line Indent and Decrease Line Indent options.